Do you desire to be a more employable candidate? Consider combining tech and marketing skills on your resume.

 As tech becomes a more pervasive part of every aspect of a business, leaders will be looking for professionals who understand the tech while being able to communicate with end-users.
 There is a definite line between tech and marketing and yet you may be surprised to find a number of similarities between the two roles.

-In an article called What Cloud Companies Must Do Before Promoting Engineers to Marketing, the author, Derek Handova, interviewed several professionals for their insights into both right and left brain careers.
+In an article titled What Cloud Companies Must Do Before Promoting Engineers to Marketing, author Derek Handova interviewed several professionals for their insights into both right and left brain careers.

 Some may think that marketing and engineering are vastly different and that the idea of a professional being able to transition from engineering or technology to marketing is an impossibility.
 However, you may be surprised.

 Here are just a few of the skills and qualities both technology and marketing have in common:

 - Creating a solution – requires creativity and imagination